bhatti/PlexMockServices/README.md

 - Record API response in easy to manage YAML/JSON files
 - Playback YAML/JSON stored responses
 - Store YAML/JSON stored responses
-- Store data files for random responses
+- Support mock data for generating random data and using files for random responses
-- Support for sequential or random responses when there are multiple response files for a given request.
+- Support random responses when there are multiple response files for a given request.
 - Define dynamic responses using Velocity or Thymeleaf templates so that you can return responses based on the request parameters or other factors.
 - Inject random failures and delays
 - Specify response codes/delays in the request